-Channa argus is established in Virginia, Maryland, Pennsylvania, New York, and Arkansas, but is not established in California, Florida, Illinois, Massachusetts, Delaware, and North Carolina where a few individual fish have been collected.
-However, the northern snakehead was eradicated from the Crofton pond in Maryland where it was established.
+Status: Channa argus is established in Delaware, Virginia, Maryland, Pennsylvania, New York, New Jersey, and Arkansas but is not established in California, Florida, Illinois, Massachusetts, and North Carolina where a few individual fish have been collected.
+However, the northern snakehead was eradicated from the Crofton pond in Maryland where it was oritinally established.
 The species is well established in the Potomac River and several of its tributaries in Virginia and Maryland (Starnes et al. 2011).
 Although young fish were found, the status of the Philadelphia population is uncertain.
 Officials believe fish may have gotten into the lower Schuylkill River and Delaware River in Pennsylvania and see no practical means to eradicate them.
 In March 2009, the population in Little Piney Creek drainage received an eradication attempt with the application of rotenone to more 700 km of creeks, ditches, and backwaters.
 However, more snakeheads have been found since this effort (L. Holt, pers.comm.).
 The population in Catlin Creek, New York was also treated with rotenone.

 The northern snakehead’s broad physiological tolerances, capacity to overwinter—including survival under ice, varied and flexible diet throughout at all life history stages, predatory and competitive nature, high fecundity, and parental investment in offspring, give this species a suite of favorable attributes for establishment once introduced.
 Northern snakehead can adapt to a wide range of aquatic habitats and has been predicted to have high environmental suitability in the northern U.S. and southern Canada, including abundant potential habitat in the Great Lakes (Herborg et al. 2007, Mendoza-Alfaro et al. 2009, NSWG 2006).